jmrao002/weatherdash/README.md

 Once the user searches for a city, it will appear in a search history list below the search button.
 Users can then click previous searches to search for the weather for that city.

+The currently searched city name is also a clickable link.
+This link will take users to Google Maps to view their city.
+This was built to allow users to validate their city choice.

 The UV index that appears is dynamically color coded to show the severity.
 UV indexes color coded red signify "severe", yellow is "moderate", and green is "favorable".

 # Setup/Installation Requirements